 75-100% - Peaking (GO NOW!)

 Past Peak - (You Missed It)

 WALKER / COLEVILLE / TOPAZ

-Walker Canyon - 75-100% GO NOW!
-The banks of the West Walker River are lined with gold!
-Plan your viewing for mid day as the shadows will be out early in the morning and late afternoon.
+Walker Canyon (5,200')- 75-100% GO NOW! - The banks of the West Walker River are lined with gold!
+Take the Little Walker River Road to Obsidian Campground for additional leafy delight.

 BRIDGEPORT / VIRGINIA LAKES

 Twin Lakes (7,000') - 75-100% GO NOW! - Still great color along Upper and Lower Twin lakes and down Robinson Creek into the campgrounds.

 Virginia Lakes (9,819’) – Past Peak